-“I will save my version for my memoirs,” said Malcolm Turnbull.
-He was speaking to Age business editor Michael Short about an article I had written for the next day’s paper outlining for the first time Turnbull’s pivotal role in sinking Kerry Packer’s bid to control the Fairfax newspapers.
+“I will save my version for my memoirs,” declared Malcolm Turnbull.
+It was 2006, and he was talking to Age business editor Michael Short about an article I had written for the next day’s paper.
+There, I outlined for the first time Turnbull’s pivotal role in sinking Kerry Packer’s bid to control the Fairfax newspapers.

 The key events unfolded in late 1991, at the tail-end of the most turbulent period of media ownership in Australian history.
 The upheaval had begun with the Hawke government’s changes to media ownership rules in 1987–88.
 The new policy, devised by Paul Keating, prohibited a company owning both a newspaper and a TV channel in the same market and abolished the old two-station rule, thus allowing one network to own channels reaching up to two-thirds of the Australian population.

 The new policy advantaged Packer (who owned no newspapers) and Murdoch (who, having become an American citizen, would have had to sell his Australian TV stations anyway) and disadvantaged the other two big groups — Fairfax and the Herald and Weekly Times — whose cross-holdings of media outlets made any expansion almost impossible.
 It was later revealed that, of the four, only Murdoch and Packer had been consulted beforehand.

 The new policy led to a frenzy of acquisitions, with many cashed-up aspirants seeing this as the last chance to buy into television.
 Alan Bond bought the Nine network from Packer for a billion dollars (twice what it was worth, writes Turnbull).
 Frank Lowy bought the Ten network and Christopher Skase bought the Seven network, both at greatly inflated prices.